angelystor/crawlergo/README.md

 ### Basic parameters
 * `--custom-headers Headers`   Customize the HTTP header.
 Please pass in the data after JSON serialization, this is globally defined and will be used for all requests.
 (Default: null)
 * `--post-data PostData, -d PostData`   POST data.
 (Default: null)
+* `--request-file file path`   Request file as saved from Burp.
+Crawler will parse the file and use its contents for cookies and for HTTP headers.
+Note that using this argument will overwrite whatever value there is in custom-headers and post-data.
+(Default: null)
 * `--max-crawled-count Number, -m Number`    The maximum number of tasks for crawlers to avoid long crawling time due to pseudo-static.
 (Default: 200)
 * `--filter-mode Mode, -f Mode`   Filtering mode, `simple`: only static resources and duplicate requests are filtered.  `smart`: with the ability to filter pseudo-static. `strict`: stricter pseudo-static filtering rules.
 (Default: smart)
 * `--output-mode value, -o value`   Result output mode, `console`: print the glorified results directly to the screen. `json`: print the json serialized string of all results.  `none`: don't print the output.
 (Default: console)